mehulkar/mehulkar.com/web/source/blog/2025/01/how-i-do-project-management.md

 ### Slack

-Slack is a real-time communication for outsiders to drive-by, peek in, or offer solicited (or unsolicited) opinions.
-The key is that it's unstructured, which makes room for creativity, and a staging ground for parsing into work that must be done.
 Every project should have a dedicated Slack channel that is archived after the project is completed.
-The archival process must include a follow-on strategy<sup>2</sup> for people to know where to go for support after said project is "done".
+The archival process must include a follow-on strategy<sup>2</sup> pointing to where to go for support after the project is marked done.

-There is a unique connection between Slack and Linear, that is really the connection between a burndown and communication that must be called out.
-A project is healthy if it communicates at a regular cadence with its audience.
+Slack is two-way communication for outsiders to offer solicited (or unsolicited) opinions, and for insiders to riff on ideas or work in progress.
+The key is that it's unstructured, which makes room for creativity, and a creates a staging ground to turn conversations into executable work.

+### Slack + Linear

+The burndown and communication tools should be connected in two ways:

+- Conversations that yield a workable tasks should be linked.
+The Slack Linear integration makes this easy with the "Create Issue" feature.
+Threads are linked to issues and are notified when the issue is done.

+- A regular update of the burndown should be posted into the communication tool.
+  Linear makes this easy with the Project update tool that can be auto-posted to Slack.
+It's visually different from the rest of the conversation, and can includes the % completion of the burndown list.

+This two-way integration between the elements of a project creates a predictable dynamic that enables teams to execute a project to done.

+### Other Tools

-For this, I use Linear's Project Update feature and auto-post that into a connected Slack channel.
-Predicatable in cadence and format.
-You can add/remove docs and meetings as you want, those are optional and depend on the project.
+Outside of a burndown list and a communication tool, you can add/remove docs and synchronous meetings as you want.
+I think these depend on the nature and health of the project, who's involved, and who's paying attention.

-## What am I optimizing for
+## What I'm optimizing for

 To me, these elements of a project are obvious, but I'm coming from somewhere and I'm optimizing for something.
-This may not match what you're optimizing for, so let me make it more explicit.
+This may not match what you're optimizing for, so I'll make it more explicit.
 When I think about project management, I am optimizing for (in no particular order):

 ### Shipping